Revelation 1-3

 {FIRST VISION}

-- What Must Come to Pass - {PDF Copy} - (Revelation states that its purpose is to show God’s servants “what things must soon come to pass”)
+- What Things Must Occur - {PDF Copy} - (At the beginning, Revelation states that its purpose is to show God’s servants what things must soon come to pass – Revelation 1:1-3)

-- The Season is at Hand - {PDF Copy} - (In Revelation, the period known as the last days began following the death and resurrection of Jesus of Nazareth)
+- The Season is Here! - {PDF Copy} - (In Revelation, the period known as the last days began following the death and resurrection of Jesus Christ)

 - Greetings from the Throne - {PDF Copy} - (The salutations from the throne highlight key themes of the book, especially the victory and present reign of Jesus)